js7648705/Linear-Regression-Project/README.md

 ## Linear Regression Project
+** Objective:** To figure out cars with which transmission mode-manulal or automatic gives better milage per gallon (mpg).
+And what are the main predictors variables that contribute maximum to the variation of mpg.

 * Performed exploratory data analysis and correlation analysis on the initial data set
 * Investigated relation between mpg and transmissions types for cars.
    - Implemented simple linear model with one predictor variable to quantify the difference in MPG means.